-Salahaddin University - Erbil Iraq Email: subhi.saleh@su.edu.krd
+Salahaddin University -Erbil Iraq Email: subhi.saleh@su.edu.krd

-Dr. Kees Van Paridon

-Erasmus University -Rotterdam Netherlands Email: vanparidon@essb.eur.nl
+Dr. Kees Van Paridon Erasmus University -Rotterdam Netherlands Email: vanparidon@essb.eur.nl

 This paper extends the literature on earnings management, with a specific focus to a European setting, namely The Netherlands and Germany, and includes the examinations whether Dutch and German listed companies do manage earnings through corporate income tax rate reduction in the late 2000's.
 The empirical study is based on a number of models, including the modified Jones model on the sample of 1350 firm-years for The Netherlands and of 1850 firm-years for Germany from 2000 to 2014.
 The study found that firms with larger potential tax savings are more likely to apply earnings management to accelerate discretionary accruals.
-Since these discretionary deductions have incomereducing effects for financial reporting purposes, the results suggest that corporate income taxes have a strong incentive effect.
-Companies may reduce their tax costs through deferred income tax to a subsequent year.
+Since these discretionary deductions have income-reducing effects for financial reporting purposes, the results suggest that corporate income tax to a subsequent year.
 The aim of this action is to decline the costs of tax; from here it can be seen that management has an advantage to defer income tax to the lower tax tariff cycle.
 Theoretically, this tax reform provides incentives for management to manage their earnings in order to minimize their tax payments.